vaibhav-pandya/SalesMetrics-PowerBI/README.md

 - [Contact](#contact)

 ## Overview
-This Power BI project provides an in-depth analysis of sales data for Atliq Hardware, a consumer electronics business.
+This Power BI project provides an in-depth analysis of sales data for a consumer electronics business.
 The dashboard offers insights into key performance indicators (KPIs) such as revenue, sales quantity, and profit margins across various regions, customers, and products.

 ## Features
 - **Revenue Analysis:**